Across the street from my office is an excellent ice cream shop (that I avoid like the plague).

 It has an old-fashioned funhouse mirror that distorts your image as soon as you walk in.

 While it’s clear that a traditional retirement is virtually obsolete, governmental and organizational policies have not evolved.
 Except for the shift away from pensions and being on our own to sort out the financial side, when it comes to retirement, ‘the system’ hasn’t caught up yet.
 And, sometimes, we’re not fully aware of how some of our beliefs about retirement are also rooted in the old model of retirement.
-It’s time to examine those beliefs and update our thinking.
+It’s time to examine those beliefs and update our thinking to align with the new retirement realities.

 When planning for retirement, our first thoughts are often about the anticipated joys of not working.
 I’ll lose the commute, that demanding boss, and especially some of those annoying co-workers.
 Every day will be a Saturday!
 An open calendar.
 Freedom.
 My life will be a financial services commercial come to life.
 Sailing, tennis, golf!
 (Don’t worry about never having done any of those things, I’ll have more than enough time to learn).
 Okay, then – Sailing lessons, golf lessons and tennis lessons.
 Lots of lessons.